This recipe from Bistro by Sharon O’Connor is courtesy of the celebrated Paris bistro La Poule au Pot.

-¼ cup olive oil
+¼ cup olive oil or butter

-2 cups dry red or white wine
+2 cups dry white wine

-8 cups low-salt chicken stock or broth
+8 cups low-salt chicken stock or beef stock

-8 thick slices day-old French bread
+Eight ¾”-inch-thick slices day-old French bread

 3 cups shredded Gruyere or Swiss cheese

-Makes 8 servings
+Makes 6 servings